 - Prepares and presents proposals, reports or findings to clients

-Computer science vs. engineering: Salary and job outlook
+Computer science vs. engineering: job outlook

 Computer science vs. engineering: Education requirements

 Another important factor to consider is the amount of education you’ll need to be eligible for these roles.
 Working in computer science or engineering requires an in-depth understanding of technical concepts.
 This means you’ll need to prove you’re qualified for the job by completing some formal education.